PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 - Another fundamental aspect of humanity is ethics
 - Understanding how ethics was arrived at in humanity is crucial
 - Ethics only exists in the context of other humans or other agents/species if you take the cringe expanding moral circle view.
 It can't exist in a world without agents.
+- There are two major aspects to human morality/sociality: reciprocity and familiarity
 - Discuss research/theories on how/why morality exists
 - Discuss evolutionary mismatch in modern contexts which explains why ethical debates are so annoying so often

+### Social Isolation in the Modern Era

+## Psychology of Belief

+### Understanding Religious Belief

+### Understanding Political Belief

+- Basically the same as religious belief in a sense

+### The Rationality of Groups

+- Discuss mobbing and more recently cancel culture as a manifestation of group psychology